plasticuproject/blog/content/posts/Console-Write-Up.md

 ![](/images/console/pics/6.png#center)

-We are then prompted to enter a password for authorization to the server.
+We are then prompted to enter a password to authenticate to the server.

 ![](/images/console/pics/7.png#center)